 ABSTRACT: Giving attorneys more power in the voir dire (jury selection) process may allow them to 1) more easily dismiss jurors whom they wish to strike on a priori grounds; 2) acquire information that enables them to identify favorably-inclined jurors more precisely; or both.
 Attorneys who are more skilled can better leverage their increased power to retain the jurors they prefer.
 We show theoretically that, since defense attorneys tend to prefer non-white jurors a priori, the interaction of empowerment and defense attorney skill should produce juries with a greater proportion of non-whites if only the first mechanism is operative, but need not have this effect if the second is operative.
 We find empirically that skilled and empowered attorneys can indeed stack juries by retaining jurors predisposed to their side at a greater rate.
 However, we find that empowerment and skill have small and insignificant impacts on the racial composition of the seated jury.
 In the context of our model, this result implies that, for at least some of the trials in our dataset, attorneys leveraged empowerment in voir dire to learn more about potential jurors, rather than simply to strike more effectively by relying on racial stereotypes.
 Our findings provide strong evidence that extensive voir dire involving attorneys can lead to the seating of biased juries when opposing counsels are unequally skilled, yet the presence of this bias may not be detected in the observable characteristics of seated juries.

-A Multidimensional Examination of Jury Composition, Trial Outcomes, and Attorney Preferences (with Jee-Yeon K. Lehmann)
+A Multidimensional Examination of Jury Composition, Trial Outcomes, and Attorney Preferences (with Jee-Yeon K. Lehmann) [open in PDF]

 Awards for Environmental Damages in Jury Versus Bench Trials